Do you have a passion for wines, creative and marketing skills, and like serving people? If yes, a career as a winemaker might be ideal for you.

 Wine grape cultivation, harvesting, and post-harvesting

-This viticulture degree online provides you with specialized knowledge in viticulture.
+This online degree provides you with specialised knowledge in viticulture.

 You learn to manage the end-to-end winemaking process involving grape production, crop and soil management, irrigation design and maintenance, testing wine, and budgets.